KaiYan289/RLpapersnote/README.md

 Soem current solutions include stochastic policy，random starts，sticky actions（repeat the last action with some probability）and frame skipping。

+### Multi-agent: Emergent Communication

+The classic model for MARL in emergent communication is Levis game, which consists of a speaker and a listener, where the listener must make choices according to a picture (or other input) that is only visible to the speaker.
+The speaker and the listener shares the reward if the choice is made correctly.

+* *Emergent Communication at Scale* (ICLR 22' spotlight)

 ### Multi-agent: Credit Assignment